 You’ll want to keep your pool water warm and comfortable, so budget for a pool heater and cover.
 If you don’t have a lot of space, consider a plunge pool that can be used as a spa during the cooler months.
 On the other hand, if you’ve got the room (and money) for it, a separate inground spa or hot tub adjoining the pool makes a lot of sense.

-New York is one of the most expensive states to get a swimming pool installed, mostly due to the high cost of labor.
-You can lower the price by doing some of the work yourself, getting an inground pool kit, or going with a cheaper alternative like a semi-inground pool.
+Pool installation in New York costs significantly more than average, largely due to the high cost of labor.
+You can lower the price by doing some of the work yourself, getting an inground pool kit, or going with a cheaper alternative.

 One reason you might want to leave pool construction to the professionals is that they can often handle all the permits and fees for you.
 The process for obtaining permits for a new inground pool varies by city, and can be pretty confusing to the uninitiated.
 Regardless of whether you do it yourself or task your pool company with the job, you’ll need to make sure all the paperwork is submitted well ahead of time to prevent any construction delays.